 Happy New Year!
 “Wait,” we can hear some of you saying.
 “I thought New Year’s was a month ago?”
 In this case, you’d be right.
-But, today, February 5, 2019, is Chinese New Year, when followers of the traditional Chinese calendar celebrate the start of the Year of the Pig.
-The 12th and final animal of the Chinese zodiac, the pig is a symbol of wealth, good fortune, and general prosperity.
-Thus, anyone born in the Year of the Pig is seen as fortunate, as well as energetic and enthusiastic.
+But, February 1, 2022, was the Chinese New Year, when followers of the traditional Chinese calendar celebrate the start of the Year of the Tiger.

 Learn About the Chinese New Year and the Spring Festival